RolloutHQ/rollout-hq-docs/dashboard/actions/Actions-Api.md

 <br />

-Allows you to configure the http request which will be made every time the action is triggered.
+Allows you to configure the http request which will be made every time the action is executed.
 <br />
 <br />